askhari/lab-envoy/README.md

 In this repository you'll find some labs that may help understand a little bit the basics on how to use _[Envoy](https://www.envoyproxy.io/)_ with different control planes like _[Consul](https://www.consul.io/)_.
 Now, let's get started.

+# Feedback is welcome

+I really appreciate constructive feedback.
+So you are more than welcome if you want to add some info or comment on this repository.

 # Goal

 The main goal of these labs is to have a better understanding of _[Envoy](https://www.envoyproxy.io/)_ and how to integrate it with some of the current _Service discovery_ softwares in order to migrate from Virtual Machine ecosystem to a Container ecosystem.